Top-ranked recipe named "Low Fat Apple Cider Doughnuts with Maple Syrup Glaze"

 Try this Low Fat Apple Cider Doughnuts with Maple Syrup Glaze recipe, or contribute your own.
-"Light" and "Breakfast" are two of the tags cooks chose for Low Fat Apple Cider Doughnuts with Maple Syrup Glaze.
+"Light" and "Breakfast" are two tags used to describe Low Fat Apple Cider Doughnuts with Maple Syrup Glaze.

 "Important note: This recipe has omitted an important ingredient in the maple glaze: 1 1/4 cup confectioner's sugar.